bsmg/beat-saber-community-wiki/modding/example-mod.md

 # Before You Go
 We hope you enjoyed this tutorial on making a custom plugin for Beat Saber.
 In this tutorial, you learned the basics of creating Beat Saber Plugins, and are now ready to go out and create your own.

-**If you find yourself stuck with an error in your code, and you want to compare with the project we've created, we've published the source code on GitHub: https://github.com/Caeden117/MissedCounter**

 Also, be sure to visit the [#mod-development](https://discordapp.com/channels/441805394323439646/443146108420620318/) channel on the [modding discord](https://discord.gg/beatsabermods), to share what you're working on!
 Feel free to also use it for help and suggestions based on your mod.

+## Source Code
+**If you find yourself stuck with an error in your code, and you want to compare with the project we've created, we've published the source code on GitHub: https://github.com/Caeden117/MissedCounter**
 # Extras
 ## Using dnSpy
 dnSpy is a .NET debugger and assembly editor that allows you to import compiled `.dll`s and view them decompiled into C#.